gulshanvas/spam-protector-snap/README.md

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and set up the development environment:
+Clone the airstack snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and set up the development environment:

 ```shell